matomo-org/developer-documentation/docs/generated/master/Piwik/DataAccess/LogAggregator.md

 - [`queryVisitsByDimension()`](#queryvisitsbydimension) &mdash; Aggregates visit logs, optionally grouping by some dimension, and returns the aggregated data.
 - [`queryEcommerceItems()`](#queryecommerceitems) &mdash; Aggregates ecommerce item data (everything stored in the **log_conversion_item** table) and returns a DB statement that can be used to iterate over the aggregated data.
 - [`queryActionsByDimension()`](#queryactionsbydimension) &mdash; Aggregates action data (everything in the log_action table) and returns a DB statement that can be used to iterate over the aggregated data.
-- [`getSelectsFromRangedColumn()`](#getselectsfromrangedcolumn) &mdash; Creates and returns an array of SQL SELECT expressions that will summarize the data in a column of a specified table, over a set of ranges.
+- [`getSelectsFromRangedColumn()`](#getselectsfromrangedcolumn) &mdash; Creates and returns an array of SQL SELECT expressions that will count the number of rows for which a specific column falls within specific ranges.

 <a name="queryvisitsbydimension" id="queryvisitsbydimension"></a>
 <a name="queryVisitsByDimension" id="queryVisitsByDimension"></a>